Skip Navigation

 Strategy.
 Healthcare Provider Training and Education

 Approach.
-Provide training and education on family centered care to healthcare professionals to increase the collaboration between medical providers and their patients
+Provide training and education on family centered care to healthcare professionals to increase the collaboration between medical providers and their patients.

 Return to main MCHbest page >>

 Overview.
-Healthcare providers benefit from training and education on family-centered care.[1, 2, 3, 4, 5, 6] Whether it is something as simple as a shared reading program among medical students,[2] an educational intervention practiced by nurses,[4] or a specific curriculum for primary care providers,[1, 5, 6] when medical professionals are exposed to the tenants of family-centerd care, they have a positive shift in their attitudes and demonstrate progressive changes in their practice.[2, 3, 4, 5] The most common outcome of education on family-centered care is in communication skills development.[1,3, 5] The most impactful educational programs are those that incorporate the family experience directly in the training opportunity.[1, 5]
+Healthcare providers benefit from training and education on family-centered care.[1, 2, 3, 4, 5, 6] Whether it is something as simple as a shared reading program among medical students,[2] an educational intervention practiced by nurses,[4] or a specific curriculum for primary care providers,[1, 5, 6] when medical professionals are exposed to the tenants of family-centered care, they have a positive shift in their attitudes and demonstrate progressive changes in their practice.[2, 3, 4, 5] The most common outcome of education on family-centered care is in communication skills development.[1,3, 5] The most impactful educational programs are those that incorporate the family experience directly in the training opportunity.[1, 5]

 Access the peer-reviewed evidence through the MCH Digital Library or related evidence source.
-(Read more about understanding evidence ratings).

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):